 - To the late Max Keogh, friend and best man at Ray’s wedding to Moira, who worked at 2MBSFM later in his life and was a true champion of all things Ray and helped me personalise my father long after he was dead.

 - To Claire McCoy, Carolyne Symes, Bligh Glass, Ludwig Sugieri, Jonathan Woods and any other staff at the SCM Library who have been so supportive over the years and for taking such good care of the rare music.

 - To Joanna Drimatis from the SCM for your ongoing work on the Symphony Opus 28 in your thesis and to yourself and Kathleen Nelson for all their efforts in getting the Centenary Symposium at the Conservatorium in November 23rd 2013.

 - To Vincent Plush for including some of Ray’s works in the Encounters with India festival in Brisbane in May 2013.

 - To John Davis and Janet Piper at the Australian Music Centre for ongoing support.

 - To Robin Holmes at the National Library of Australia, for helping me to donate Ray’s paperwork to your musical heritage held there and ongoing support.

-- To the ANAM for their recent recital of Rays works in Melbourne in April 2013.
+- To the ANAM for their recent recital by Michael Kieran Harvey of the Piano Sonata of Rays in Melbourne in April 2013.